source-academy/general/educator/assessment/README.md

 <PUBLIC answer="3" score="1">sum(1,2);</PUBLIC>
 ```

-## PRIVATE
+## OPAQUE
-Represents a private test case.
-Private test cases will not be exposed to students.
+Represents an opaque test case.
+Opaque test cases will be sent to the client and can be ran by student but will be shown as hidden test case.
 Optional.
 Can have many.

 ### Attributes
 | attribute | details |